larisqueiroz/Free_API/README.md

 ## Description
 This is a restaurant menu API.
-You can add, edit and delete a dish, see and edit other informations, but only if you're logged.
+It's possible to add, edit and delete a dish, see and edit other informations, but only if logged in.
 To do so, it's necessary to sign up.

 ## Built with
 * C#
 * .Net 6
 * Swagger
-* Deployed on Heroku
-# Get started
-1. Clone the repository and execute using an IDE of your preference.

-2. Sign up.

-3. Sign in with username and password.
-Then, copy "Bearer [token]" on "Authorize" button.

-4. Now you can add, edit or search for dishes, allergens and categories.
+* SQL database

 ## Screenshots
 <img src="assets/deletedish.png" width="644" height= "541" title="deleteDishExample">